Addressing urgent needs today for a better tomorrow

 - Disaster Relief and Recovery

 When disaster strikes, we’re here right away AND here to stay.
-We help individuals and families access emergency supplies, shelter, and support, and we walk alongside them through recovery.
-Our Disaster Relief Hub with information for how to donate to disaster relief, volunteer for cleanup efforts, and find help resources for victims had almost 3,000 page views following the December 2023 tornado. - Emergency Preparedness
+We help individuals and families access emergency supplies, shelter, and support, and we walk alongside them through recovery. - Emergency Preparedness

 We support efforts that help residents, schools, and community organizations plan and prepare for emergencies before they happen, strengthening resilience across Sumner County. - Crisis Hotline and Support